nexssp/language_tcltk/readme.md

-# Readme
+# TCL/TK Implementation for Nexss Programmer

-For compiling tcl/tk we use https://www.magicsplat.com/tcl-installer/index.html which is automatically installed.
+For compiling tcl/tk we use https://www.magicsplat.com/tcl-installer/index.html which is automatically installed by Nexss Programmer.

 ## Important info